shadyabhi/reddit-all-comments-viewer/README.md

-# Reddit All Comments Viewer
+# Reddit All Comments Viewer ([Chrome Web Store](https://chromewebstore.google.com/detail/reddit-all-comments-viewe/djifpbcmaphjihhelcdeannijfelfnbh))

 > [!info]- This only works with https://old.reddit.com as that's the only UI I
 > use, even today!